5.27 Homeless Students

 6. Are migratory children who qualify as homeless because the children are living in circumstances described in II.A.1. through II.A.5.

-B. Unaccompanied Youth – A student who is not in the physical custody of a parent or guardian.
+B. Unaccompanied Youth – A child or youth who is not in the physical custody of a parent or guardian.

 C. Certified Homeless Youth – a minor, homeless child or youth, including an unaccompanied youth, who has been certified as homeless or unaccompanied by a school district homeless liaison, the director of an emergency shelter program funded by the U.S. Department of Housing and Urban Development or designee, the director of a runaway or homeless youth basic center or transitional living program funded by the U.S. Department of Health and Human Services or designee, a licensed clinical social worker, or a circuit court.